Lightship: Appearance

-As well as the light, which operated in the fog and also at night, from one hour before sunset to one hour after sunrise, early lightvessels were equipped with red (or very occasionally white) day markers at the tops of masts, which were the first objects seen from an approaching ship.
-The designs varied, filled circles or globes, and pairs of inverted cones being the most common among them.
+Early lightvessels were equipped with day markers at the tops of their masts, which were the first objects seen from an approaching ship.
+These operated both at night and in fog, from one hour before sunset to one hour after sunrise and were in addition to the lights.
+The markers were primarily red and occasionally white, and their designs varied.
+Filled circles or globes, as well as pairs of inverted cones, were the most common designs among them.

-Later lightships, for purposes of visibility, normally had bright red hulls which displayed the name of the station in white, upper-case letters; relief light vessels displayed the word RELIEF instead.
-A few ships had differently coloured hulls.
+For visibility purposes, most later lightships had bright red hulls that displayed the name of the station in white, upper-case letters; relief light vessels displayed the word RELIEF instead.
+Some vessels had hulls colored for specific purposes.
 For example, the Huron Lightship was painted black since she was assigned the black buoy side of the entrance to the Lake Huron Cut.
-The lightvessel that operated at Minots Ledge, Cohasset, Massachusetts, from 1854 until 1860 had a light yellow hull to make it visible against the blue-green seas and the green hills behind it.
+From 1854 until 1860, the lightvessel that operated at Minots Ledge, Massachusetts, had a light-yellow hull to increase contrast between the blue-green seas and the hills behind it.

 Lightvessel service

 British lightships

-David Avery and Robert Hamblin in 1731 placed the earliest British lightship at The Nore near the mouth of the River Thames.
+In 1731, David Avery and Robert Hamblin placed the earliest British lightship at The Nore near the mouth of the River Thames.
 This was a private venture that operated profitably and without the need for government enforcement of payment for lighting services.

 Further vessels were placed off Norfolk in 1736, at Owers Bank in Sussex in 1788, and at the Goodwin Sands in 1793.

-Over time, Trinity House, the public authority charged with establishing and maintaining lighthouses in England and Wales, crowded out the private light vessels.
-Trinity House is now responsible for all the remaining lightvessels England and Wales, of which there are currently eight unmanned lightvessels and two smaller light floats.
+Over time, Trinity House, the public authority charged with establishing and maintaining lighthouses in England and Wales, displaced the private light vessels.
+Trinity House is now responsible for all the remaining lightvessels in England and Wales, of which there are currently eight unmanned lightvessels and two smaller light floats.